OVERVIEW of this Policy and Commitments to Privacy at Merlin

 The primary point of contact for all issues arising from this Policy, including requests to exercise data subject rights, is our Data Protection Officer.
 The Data Protection Officer can be contacted in the following way:

 If you have a complaint or concern about how we use your personal data, please contact us in the first instance and we will attempt to resolve the issue as soon as possible.
 You also have a right to lodge a complaint with your national data protection supervisory authority at any time.
-In Germany you can inter alia file a complaint at the competent supervisory authority in the federal state of your residence.
+In the UK, the supervisory authority for data protection is the ICO.
 We do ask that you please attempt to resolve any issues with us first, although you have a right to contact your supervisory authority at any time.

 Type of information collected

 The basis on which we use the information

 Set up a record on our CRM systems

 · Contact Details and Engagement Details

 · Legitimate interests (to ensure we have an accurate record of all consumers that we interact with)